Steve Andropoulos and Betsy Stewart: Storyline

 She surprised Craig by telling him she planned to build a home for abandoned children on the lot and call it the Refuge.
 Steve's construction company put in a bid.
 Diana heard about Steve's plans, got hold of the other bids, and changed them, making Steve's the lowest.
 Steve and Tucker's company got the job.
 When Betsy couldn't go through with a romantic evening, Craig left in disgust.
 Upset that Steve was hindering her marriage, Betsy tried to destroy everything that reminded her of him.
 She found the book of Greek poetry Steve had given her when they first met and decided to give it back to him.
 When Betsy arrived at Steve's apartment, she tried to say she was through with him, but the chemistry between them was too strong, and they fell into a passionate embrace.
 Betsy and Steve agreed not to make love until after she had left Craig.
 After Craig accused her of having an affair with Steve, Betsy told Craig their marriage was over.
 Then she went upstairs to pack and discovered that Danielle was gone.
 Craig said he couldn't let Betsy take her away, so he hid her.
 Craig threatened to leave town with Danielle if Betsy called the police, and if she went to Steve, she'd never see her daughter again.
 Luckily, Craig's mother, Lyla, traced Danielle to the home of Mrs. Hoffman, a maid whom Betsy had fired previously, and Danielle was returned to her mother.
 At the same time, Diana McColl informed Steve that she knew Craig was faking his paralysis.
 Steve found Betsy at Kim's, and when she told him she'd left Craig for good, they had a joyful reunion.

 One day while driving, Betsy was in a terrible accident in Vermont.
 When she woke up, she needed plastic surgery because of the burns on her face and she had no memory of who she was.
-Alone and vulnerable, Betsy found herself becoming close to her doctor and agreed to marry him.
+Betsy found herself becoming close to her doctor and agreed to marry him.
 After a while, though she started getting flashbacks of Oakdale and had to go there.
 While in Oakdale, Craig recognised Betsy and he reunited her with her family.
 At the same time, Steve had been arrested for the murder of Whit McColl.
 However, the McColl housekeeper Dorothy Connors confessed to the crime on the witness stand.